Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Methods

 \section{Methods}

-This section details the novel PCNN structure proposed in this work, where the effect of the control inputs and the heat losses to the environment and neighboring zones are separated from the unforced temperature dynamics.
-We then formally prove its physical consistency with respect to control inputs and exogenous temperatures and give some implementation details.
+This section firstly defines a notion of physical consistency and \nText{then }details the novel PCNN structure proposed in this work, where the effect of the control inputs and the heat losses to the environment and neighboring zones are separated from the unforced temperature dynamics. \rText{We then}\nText{Finally, we} formally prove the physical consistency of PCNNs\remText{its physical consistency} with respect to control inputs and exogenous temperatures\rText{[The footnote on exogenous temperatures was moved to 1.4]}.

+\remText{\\ Note: This is a new Section, the physical consistency was orginally defined in the introduction.}